 My interest in children and young people on the Autistic Spectrum and those with ADHD developed from my work in residential care.
-The further training I have undertaken with Aspire Training Consultancy, has equipped me further to offer a more specialist therapeutic alternative to individuals who may not be comfortable with traditional approaches to counselling.
+The further training I have undertaken with Aspire Training Consultancy, has equipped me further to offer a more therapeutic alternative to individuals who may not be comfortable with traditional approaches to counselling.
 I respect the rights of individuals who might not chose to receive a diagnosis but may seek some support in addressing the anxieties that this may bring.

 I am DBS checked (Disclosure and Barring Service Record) and hold professional indemnity insurance.